 Cory has a penchant for wearing shorts and t-shirts as much as possible – and year-round!
 That leads her to incorporate her work and personal experiences into her lifestyle.
 She is a three-time Ironman Triathlon finisher, including the World Triathlon Championships in Hawaii, and has also completed more than a dozen marathons, multiple adventure races and mountain bike events at home and abroad.
 Click here to reach Cory.

 Beverley started her career as a Biokinetics and then moved on to becoming a Pediatric Diabetes Educator.
-She has thoughtfully helped children and families deal with difficult diagnoses and have found this work rewarding over the last 10 years.
+She has thoughtfully helped children and families deal with difficult diagnoses and has found this work rewarding over the last 10 years.

 Since moving to Canada she has found a way to combine her compassionate nature to help people and her passion for endurance events within her role as the Customer Service/Communications Manager at MAX V02.
 She thrives on the charity/fundraising aspect within endurance events and the impact we have to make a difference in peoples lives, big or small.
 She has 6 years experience in the running and sporting events industry in different capacities.